 According to the 2017 Annual Report published by Repair Cafe International, Repair Cafés around the world saved approximately 300,000 products from being thrown away.
 That equates to the weight of a double-decker train with twelve carriages!

-Approximately 50,000 people visit a Repair Café every month.
-There they receive help from more than 21,000 volunteers.
+Pre-pandemic records showed that approximately 50,000 people visited a Repair Café every month where they receive help from more than 21,000 volunteers.
 Due to the efforts of all these people, around 300,000 kilos of CO2 emissions were saved in 2017.

 You can find out more about Repair Cafe Malvern Hills' volunteers on the Volunteer page.